John Farnham: 1967–1979: Teen pop idol

-At 22, Farnham was appointed 'King of Moomba' in 1972, with Melbourne paper The Sun describing him as a "likeable English migrant" who is "King of Pop, King of Kids and today Johnny Farnham was King of Moomba."
-In 1972, Farnham had a top 5 national hit with a cover version of the title track from the David Cassidy international hit album, Rock Me Baby.

-Another stage musical for Farnham was Charlie Girl in 1971.
-Jillian Billman was one of the dancers, and Farnham married her on 18 April 1973.
-Meldrum announced their wedding plans in Go-Set but Sambell denied the early reports, and, despite being best man at the wedding, was against Billman marrying Farnham.
-The clean-cut pop star had made several more albums and singles, but by the mid-1970s his recording career had begun to dwindle and he turned more to stage musicals and television.
-Farnham and 'Queen of Pop' for 1972–1973, Colleen Hewett, combined on the 1973–74 stage musical, Pippin, and its associated show album released in 1974.
-Also in 1974, Farnham and Hewett were co-hosts of It's Magic, a children's TV series on Channel Ten.
-He became familiar to viewers of Countdown when hosting its first colour transmission in early 1975 and introducing Skyhooks' performance of "Horror Movie".
+Farnham starred as Joe Studholme in the Australian musical theatre production of Charlie Girl at Her Majesty's Theatre, Melbourne from September 1971.
+At 22, Farnham was appointed King of Moomba in 1972, The Suns Craig Bellamy described him as "likeable English migrant" who is "King of Pop, King of Kids and today Johnny Farnham was King of Moomba."
+Former Australian rules footballer, Lou Richards was appointed his Court Jester.
+Also in that year he had a top five national hit with a cover version of the title track from David Cassidy's international hit album, Rock Me Baby.
+The clean-cut pop star issued more albums and singles, but by the mid-1970s his recording output had reduced and he turned to stage musicals and television.
+Farnham and Colleen Hewett, Queen of Pop for 1972 and 1973, combined in the stage musical, Pippin (1974), and its associated show album, released in 1974.
+Also in that year, the duo co-hosted a children's TV series, It's Magic on Channel Ten.
+He became familiar to viewers of TV pop music show, Countdown after hosting its first colour transmission episode in early 1975 and introducing Skyhooks' performance of "Horror Movie".
+He also guested on popular music, variety shows, The Don Lane Show (1975–1983) and Hey Hey It's Saturday (1971–1999).

-Relations with Sambell became strained and in January 1976 they announced their split.
-Farnham first turned to Kenn Brodziak, producer of Pippin, for his management during 1976–78, and then to Danny Finley, Hewett's then husband, from 1978.

-Farnham starred in a situation comedy series Bobby Dazzler as the title character during 1977–78, the pilot Me & Mr Thorne, and narrated documentaries including Survival with Johnny Farnham.
-Farnham was in financial trouble with unpaid taxes and the collapse of a restaurant venture with Hewett and Finley.
-Farnham's singing career was now confined to the cabaret circuit and stage musicals.
-In 1979, he changed his stage name to John Farnham.
+Relations with Sambell had become strained and in January 1976 they announced their split.
+Back in June 1969 Farnham's father had begun a lawsuit against Sambell for monies owed his then-underage son (under 21).
+The case was finally dropped in December 1975 with terms not disclosed.
+Sambell relocated to New Zealand for 12 years.
+After their separation, Farnham first turned to Kenn Brodziak, producer of Pippin, for management during 1976 and 1978 and then to Danny Finley, Hewett's then-husband, from 1978.
+Farnham starred as the titular character in a comedy TV series Bobby Dazzler (1977–1978) and narrated a documentary series, Survival with Johnny Farnham (1977).
+Farnham's singing career became centred on the cabaret circuit and stage musicals.
+In 1979 he shortened his stage name to John Farnham.
+He was in financial difficulty with unpaid taxes and the collapse of a restaurant venture with Finley and Hewett, which had opened in mid-1979.
+The Farnhams sold their holiday farm and family home to clear their debts.